Highlights: World class service, space to relax, luxurious rooms and gorgeous views of the Indian ocean.

 FYI: End of 2018, Ritz-Carlton will be opening their first hotel in Sri Lanka.
 This will be behind Hilton hotel Colombo, 2.
 I’m a fan of Ritz- Carlton and I love their service.
 So it would interesting to see if I’d love Ritz as much I did with Shangri-la.

-If you love your high-end Marbles and fine luxury with great views, then look no further.
+if you love your high-end Marbles and fine luxury with great views, then look no further.

 When visiting Shanghai, you want to stay on both sides of the river (closer to the bund).
 To see the most iconic view of Shangai Skyline you need to stay at the old side of the bund, facing Pearl Tower(the tallest tower in Shanghai) as you can see in the above picture.
 To see the best view, I stayed at The Peninsula http://shanghai.peninsula.com/en/ and this and above picture was taken from the rooftop bar at the Peninsula.

-We also stayed at the Peace Hotel which is on the same side as Peninsula (£100 cheaper on average than Peninsula and you can find the review here.
+I also stayed at the Peace Hotel which is on the same side as Peninsula (£100 cheaper on average than Peninsula and you can find the review here.

 After doing some research I decided to stay in The Peninsula because :